Ali G: History and appearances

 Ali G, a faux-streetwise poseur with a deeply stereotypical view of the world, first came to prominence on Channel 4's The 11 O'Clock Show as the "voice of da yoof" in 1998.
 He interviewed various public figures in the United Kingdom, always either embarrassing his interviewee by displaying a mixture of uninformed political incorrectness, or getting the interviewee to agree to some shocking inaccuracy or insult.

 Other examples of his bold interviewing style include getting Lindsay Urwin, the Bishop of Horsham, to admit that God created the universe and then asking him, "And since then, [God]'s just chilled?"
 Ali G asked the Bishop about God's appearance, to which the Bishop replied, "Well, he's sort of Jesus-shaped."
 During an interview with James Ferman, former director of the British Board of Film Classification, Ali G asks whether his made-up vulgarities would restrict a film to an over-18 audience, and suggests that film censorship be performed by younger persons who understand contemporary slang.
 In an interview with the chairman of the Arts Council of England, Gerry Robinson, Ali G's first question was, "Why is the arts so – excuse me French, but – crap?"

 Ali G appeared in the 2003 short film Spyz, directed by James Bobin.
 It showcases Ali G as James Bond in a series of inexplicably occurring action and sex scenes.
-In 2004, Ali G gave the commencement speech at Harvard.
+In 2004, Ali G gave the class day speech at Harvard.

 Ali G was in a series of ads for the 2005–06 NBA season, in which he used his brand of off-kilter journalism to interview various NBA stars.
 The spots were directed by Spike Lee.

 Ali G was also featured in the music video "Music" by Madonna as her limo driver.
 He complains that her "babylons" are not as big as they appear to be on TV and calls her "Maradona" when asking to be in her next video.

 Baron Cohen received the Outstanding Achievement Award at the 2012 British Comedy Awards and appeared in character as Ali G to accept the trophy.

-Ali G appeared at the 88th Academy Awards.
+In 2015 Ali G appeared at the 88th Academy Awards.
 Baron Cohen did not tell the ceremony's producers beforehand that he would appear on stage as his Ali G character instead of himself.
-He and his wife, actress Isla Fisher, locked themselves in the bathroom for 40 minutes to secretly put on his costume, after telling people he had food poisoning.
+He and his then-wife, actress Isla Fisher, locked themselves in the bathroom for 40 minutes to secretly put on his costume, after telling people he had food poisoning.